konradha/konradha.github.io/content/posts/pinns.md

 ```

-Now that we've got the geometry out of the way, we can compute what our model should look
+Now that we've got the geometry out of the way, we can compute what our model should converge to
-like at the boundary.
+at the boundary.
 Here, we can either immediately return a residual for our model to
 optimize later on.
 Or we just return our model's output for the boundary as is done
 in `compute_loss` below.
 We will maybe have to compute gradients for the boundary.
 It's nice to have all of this in a